CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/pv-images.md

 The process of generating PV images can be done using code snippets.

-The configuration for the generator is accessible via [`PvGeneratorWidgetStore`](/api/.-stores/class/PvGeneratorWidgetStore).
+The configuration for the generator is accessible via <ApiLink path="/.-stores/class/PvGeneratorWidgetStore">`PvGeneratorWidgetStore`</ApiLink>.
 Example code:

 ```javascript
 // Open an image